 3. Get some Ethereum….

-You can now initiate “create offer” to swap some Eth for Beam or some Beam for Eth or accept a pre-existing offer, which matches an amount of fund you hold and wish to swap. it is important that you check the current AVERAGE GAS PRICE of Ethereum to ensure that your swap completes in swift time.
+You can now initiate “create offer” to swap some Eth for Beam or some Beam for Eth or accept a pre-existing offer, which matches an amount of fund you hold and wish to swap.
+Again, it is important that you check the current AVERAGE GAS PRICE of Ethereum to ensure that your swap completes in swift time.
 Using a GWEI price too low may mean that your swap gets stuck in the Ethereum fee market.

 Publish your offer, and wait for someone to accept !